What questions should you ask an administrative professional before you hire them?

 You can probably gather from the headline that this is the beginning of a behavioral-based question.
 These are important to ask because they determine how a candidate has behaved in the past, so can indicate how they might react in the future.
 (Unless they specifically told you what they did, and how they’d do it differently if they could try again).

-Behavioral-based questions should center around the key things you’ve identified as being important to you for the AP role.
+Behavioral-based questions should center around the key things you’ve identified as being important to you for the EA role.
 For example, if mastering technology and implementing innovative processes is important to you, then you might ask something like “tell me about your most significant technical accomplishment and the project that you’re most proud of?”

-Or, consider how fluid or flexible an AP might have to be in their role.
+Or, consider how fluid or flexible an Executive Assistant might have to be in their role.
 You might ask something like “tell me about a time when you had to adjust an executive schedule or plans due to unforeseen circumstances.”
 You can always add on to these behavioral-based questions with “is there anything you would do differently in hindsight?”

 #3.
 What would you do if another senior executive asked you about confidential information you are privy to?

-It’s fairly simple - if the AP is privy to confidential information, it shouldn’t go any further than your own discussions with them.
+It’s fairly simple - if the Executive Assistant is privy to confidential information, it shouldn’t go any further than your own discussions with them.
 What will they do if another senior executive tries to probe them for information?
 Answering with something like “I would politely tell them I have no information to share,” is what you’re looking for.
 They don’t need to engage in any speculation or get in the middle when it comes to office politics.

 #4.
 Tell me about something you have taught yourself in the last six months